Mortimer333/Tab_JF/README.md

-# TAB JF
-Single Page Text Editor with content rendering and syntax highlighting.

 # Overview

-Text editor which doesn't use `contenteditable`.
+Text editor which doesn't use `contenteditable`, does render only visible part of text onto the page and has option of creating your own custom syntax highlighting.
+Currently half supports CSS which can be found in `/schema/rules/css.js`.

 # How to use

-Just create instance of it:
+Create instance:
 ```js
 const editor = document.getElementById('someEditorID');
 new TabJF(editor);